-It’s time to show your work today we’re going to learn how to present logos and identity projects.
+It’s time to show your work, and today we’re going to learn how to present logos and identity projects.
 Ben Burns from the futur teaches us How To Present Logo Design and Identity Projects to Clients.

 So What Is This

-if the logo is the product the presentation is the packaging and good packaging presents what’s inside clearly and without question where this fits into the overall identity process is right after you’ve completed your first round of logo designs, the draft, what you want to present to the client.
+if the logo is the product, the presentation is the packaging and good packaging presents what’s inside clearly and without question where this fits into the overall identity process is right after you’ve completed your first round of logo designs, the draft, and what you want to present to the client.

-This is the presentation that happens immediately after that so before this, the client should have seen any designs for you and they’re coming into this expecting big things.
+This is a presentation that happens immediately after that so before this, the client should have seen any designs for you and they’re coming into this expecting big things.

-I can remember when I first started and the first time I sent logos for approval to a client it was in an email each logo was a JPEG file that was attached each version individually and I sent fifteen options to the client that was a huge huge mistake! and I think what I was really looking for is the client to provide some level of art direction.
+I can remember when I first started and the first time I sent logos for approval to a client it was in an email each logo was a JPEG file that was attached to each version individually and I sent fifteen options to the client that was a huge mistake! and I think what I was really looking for was for the client to provide some level of artistic direction.

-Quick note for all you guys who are sending your logo designs over email stop it! identity design jobs are best presented in person or over the phone stop treating your clients like designers and creative directors because they’re not OK sometimes they are designers and creative directors but you should still treat them like the design part the creative direction part is your job because that’s what they hired to do.
+Quick note to all you guys who are sending your logo designs over email, stop it! identity design jobs are best presented in person or over the phone, stop treating your clients like designers and creative directors because they’re not OK, sometimes they are designers and creative directors, but you should still treat them like the design part, the creative direction part is your job because that’s what they’re hired to do.

-But the real reason why this is important is to manage and control revisions I know that you have all experience this, scope creep revisions getting out of control version sixteen, seventeen, eighteen and the whole reason you want to present your logos beautifully the first time is to sell the client on a single concept.
+But the real reason why this is important is to manage and control revisions I know that you have all experienced this, scope creep revisions getting out of control version sixteen, seventeen, eighteen and the whole reason you want to present your logos beautifully the first time is to sell the client on a single concept.

 Before we get into the actual presentation and breaking that down there’s a few prerequisites in the first, which is a solid discovery.